 Tenants now have much tighter housing security and protection against unlawful evictions.
 Landlords found guilty of forceful eviction, or illegal lockout can now be charged with a misdemeanor from $1,000-$10,000 per violation.
 Landlords fear that these changes will make it harder to remove tenants with behavioral problems.
 This could lead to issues with the other tenants and the building’s finances if a tenant withholds rent.
 These changes will complement a 2017 law that allows tenants a right to free counsel if they face eviction.

 Higher tenant protection statewide

 The notorious “blacklist” has been banned.
-This was a list composed by the New York State Office of Court Administration which listed every tenant who’d been sued in the housing court.
+A list composed by the New York State Office of Court Administration, which listed every tenant who’d been sued in the housing court.
 Landlords could buy this data and use it to screen out anyone they think might be a trouble maker.
 Needless to say, if you showed up on the list, then you had a tough time finding a rental in NYC.
 Under the new laws, the practice of keeping any sort of blacklist is banned.

 Cap on application fees

-Application fees for apartments have been capped at $20.
+Application fees charged by brokers and management companies for apartments capped at $20.
 This includes any background check and credit check fees.

 Changes that Only Apply to Rent-Stabilized and Rent-Regulated Apartments